-COVID-19 essential training: is targeted and fully funded support for providers and personal assistants to meet the essential aspects of core and mandatory training needed at this time.
+- COVID-19 essential training: targeted and fully funded support for providers and personal assistants to meet the essential aspects of core and mandatory training.

-Animations have been produced in response to supporting care home staff in preventing future care home outbreaks.
-These provide further information about:
+Animations have been produced to support care home staff in preventing future care home outbreaks.
+These cover:

-- how to practice good infection prevention and control both in an out of work
+- good infection prevention and control both in an out of work

-Care home visiting in a COVID-19 world – resources for supporting meaningful visits
+Care home visiting in a COVID-19 world – supporting meaningful visits

 - A Visiting Charter – sets out a shared set of rights and responsibilities.